isc-projects/kea/doc/guide/keactrl.rst

 As already mentioned, the reconfiguration of each Kea server is triggered by the SIGHUP signal.
-The ``reload`` command sends the SIGHUP signal to the servers that are enabled in the ``keactrl`` configuration file and are currently running.
+The ``reload`` command sends the SIGHUP signal to any servers that are enabled in the ``keactrl`` configuration file and that are currently running.
 When a server receives the SIGHUP signal it re-reads its configuration file and, if the new configuration is valid, uses the new configuration.
 A reload is executed as follows: